IvanUkhov/blog/_posts/2019-07-01-orchestration.md

 suitable for online prediction, as the service does not expose any API for other services to integrate with---its job is making periodically batch predictions.

-If you have any suggestions regarding improving the workflow, please leave a comment below.
+If you have any suggestions regarding improving the workflow or simply would like to share your thoughts, please leave a comment below or send an e-mail.
+Feel also free to [create an issue] or [open a pull request] on GitHub.
+Any feedback is very much appreciated!

 Thank you!